I don’t generally suffer from anxiety. It doesn’t mean I don’t get stressed. Of course I do. We all do.

 When I wake in the morning I literally can’t move.
 As I try and roll over in bed to get out, I soon realise my body is fused to the mattress.
 My spine just won’t move and if I try, the pain releases a blood curdling scream from my lips.

 My husband wakes with a start and knows the drill.
 I have to get out inch by inch, any quick movement is bone grating on bone.
 As I slowly sit on the edge of the bed my spinal canal is compressed and more screams follow.
 I just can’t control them.
-I eventually stand with 2 crutches and my broken bones create their own musical sound which is far from heavenly.
+I eventually stand with 2 crutches and my broken bones create their own musical sound which is far from heavenly….it certainly has it’s own drum beat.

 I listen to music special to me.
-Mostly that’s a variety of gospel music but I also love country and popular music too.
+Mostly it’s a variety of gospel music but I also love country and popular music.

 I still feel my pain.
-Each step causes sharp shocks through my body but it’s not at the forefront of my mind.
+Each step causes sharp shocks throughout my body, but it’s not at the forefront of my thoughts.
 The small change of allowing the music to flood my mind, allows me to complete the task I want to do.
-The music soothes my soul and that reduces physical and mental stress, which in turn helps reduce my sense of pain.
+The music soothes my soul and reduces physical and mental stress, which in turn helps reduce my sense of pain.

 Music Is My Reward

 Over the past few months I’ve taken my music distraction therapy a step further.
-I’ve created a discipline where I don’t listen to music unless I’m completing a physical task.
+I’ve created a discipline where I don’t listen to music unless I’m completing a physical task, which includes getting dressed and doing my hair and makeup.

-That may sound a little odd but it means I now look forward to doing some physical tasks each day, rather than cowering at the thought of them, as they are now linked to a reward.
+This approach to using music as a pain management tool, means I now look forward to doing some physical tasks each day, rather than cowering at the thought of them.
+They are now linked to a reward.
+A reward special to me and this is key to why it works.

 Now my idea of what’s an important physical task will likely be different to yours.
 For me it’s important to get dressed nicely each day, make the bed, keep the house tidy etc. I don’t want to feel like a patient or like I’m unwell, so doing these things help me still hold on to some semblance of normal.
 It’s important for my mental wellbeing.